Digital Nomad Life in Norway

 When we asked people living in Norway what life is like and how people spend their time, they said:

 "The people's priorities are money, status and beautiful houses.
 Daily lives revolve around sports, socializing and family activities.
 They spend their money on big boats, big houses and keeping up with each other and taking the boat or drive to neighboring countries to buy cheap meat and alcohol.
 Public drunkness and disordliness is socially acceptable.
-Where ever you travel in the nordic countries, if there is a drunk staggering the odds are he/she is Norwegian," said one person in Kristiansand.
+Where ever you travel in the nordic countries, if there is a drunk staggering the odds are he/she is Norwegian," said one expat in Kristiansand.

 Where should I live in Norway?